[Estimated read time: 8 minutes]

 Dating back to the late 1700's horse racing has been part of the state of Kentucky.
 But it wasn't until 1875 when they opened the doors to Churchill Downs.
 Home of the Kentucky Derby, the fastest two minutes in sports and also home to the Kentucky Oaks.
 Always on the list for things to do in Louisville, Kentucky.

-Churchill Downs was designed by Joseph Dominic and built in 1895; the twin spires are the most recognizable feature of the racetrack.
+Churchill Downs was built in 1895 and designed by Joseph Dominic.
+The twin spires are the most recognizable feature of the racetrack.
 As of today, Churchill Downs holds the record for the longest-running, continuous sporting event in the United States.

 FUN FACT: Thunder Over Louisville is the Largest Annual Firework display in America.